2026 James Beard Awards

 There’s no doubt about it—Columbus is a culinary city.
-Our chefs, restaurants, bars and culinary experiences have been rated as some of the best in the country by Food & Wine, Bon Appétit, USA Today and more.
-We were even recently named one of the best food cities in the country by Condé Nast Traveler.
+Named one of America’s Next Great Food Cities by Food & Wine, our chefs, restaurants, bars and culinary experiences have been rated as some of the best in the country.
+We’ve made headlines in Bon Appétit, USA Today and Condé Nast Traveler.
 Now we’re hoping to get our city recognized with one of the highest industry honors—a James Beard Award.
 Nominations are due by Friday, Nov.
-29.
+21.

 Suggested Chefs & Restaurants